-You've probably seen it before: the coffee packaging says "100% Arabica" in large letters.
+You've probably seen it before: The coffee packaging says "100% Arabica" in large letters.
 Arabica coffee is often subconsciously sold to us as the “better” coffee.
 But where does this assumption come from and is there really something to it?
 We clear up the half-knowledge and explain to you which Arabica and Robusta coffee beans really taste better.

 There are around 124 known types of coffee from the coffee plant Coffea.
 However, for us as coffee lovers, only two of them are relevant: the Coffee Arabica plant and the Coffee Canephora plant, also known as Robusta.
 Together they account for around 99% of the world's coffee production.
 70% of this comes from the Arabica bean and 30% from the Robusta bean.